Top-rated local movers that handle Henderson to Long Beach moves

 - Long Beach’s population is about 42% greater than Henderson.

-- Long Beach's public transportation has a score of 8 out of 10 versus Henderson's lower score of 3.
+- Long Beach’s public transportation score of 8 out of 10 is higher than Henderson’s score of 3.

 - Long Beach is more walkable than Henderson with a score of 73 out of 100 vs Henderson’s 30 out of 100.

 - With a score of 70 out of 100, Long Beach is more bike-friendly than Henderson, which has a score of 44 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Long Beach’s crime rate is higher than Henderson with a score of 58.58 compared to Henderson’s 22.91.
 This means that Long Beach neighborhoods are safer than 58.58% of all U.S. neighborhoods, and Henderson neighborhoods are safer than 22.91%.